 That was probably the closest thing to an “aha moment” I had with the Nexus.
 With this realization reached, I knew I wanted to do more than just blog.
-I wanted to formally concept women who were fiercely committed to exploring, shaping and applying the principles of a next-gen leader.
+I wanted to formally connect women who were fiercely committed to exploring, shaping and applying the principles of a next-gen leader.
 The women who dare to play it big, set extraordinary vision and rethink the imaginable.

 Leadership is a Choice

 What my interviews with more than 30 women have taught me is that we are not born as either leaders or followers.
 Rather, we have a choice when it comes to the path we will embrace.

 We also have a choice when it comes to how we support others, particularly women.
 We can nourish each other’s talents, rather than suppress.
 We can be allies rather than competitors.
-In fact, I’d actually contend we have a responsibility to do so.
+In fact, we have a responsibility to do so.